 Mattson, who joins the MCG leadership team July 1, also will be named Georgia Research Alliance Eminent Scholar in Hypertension.

 “Dr. Mattson is a passionate investigator and educator who leads by his enthusiastic example and by making the success of those around him a priority,” says MCG Dean Dr. David Hess.
 “He is a natural fit for the great strengths we have in cardiovascular disease in the Vascular Biology Center, Georgia Prevention Institute and the Department of Physiology he will soon lead, and for MCG’s commitment to addressing the number one killer in our state and nation from every angle.”

 Department of Physiology (2017)

-Patricia Martinez-Quinones, a MD/PhD graduate student in Dr. Webb's lab, received first place M. Gage Ochsner Resident Paper Competition from the Committee on Trauma Georgia Chapter of the American College of Surgeons.
+Patricia Martinez-Quinones, a graduate student in Dr. Webb's lab, received first place from the Resident Basic Science Paper Competition at the annual Moretz Surgical Society meeting.

 Vanessa Dela Justina, a visiting student in Dr. Webb's lab, was selected to receive an American Physiological Society Robert Gunn Student Travel Award.